THIS ARTICLE INCLUDES A FREE PRINTABLE

 Get excited when opportunities for growth occur!
 In a challenging moment, say things like, “This seems like an opportunity to grow our brains!”
-Create an
+Create

-environment where setbacks are expected and even celebrated.
+an environment where setbacks are expected and even celebrated.

 Step 5: Hit Pause

-Exercising the brain can be hard for kids.
+Exercising the brain can be difficult for kids.
 When your child (or you) becomes frustrated, it’s okay to take a break.
 “It’s time to give our brains a little rest.
 We’ll come back to this tomorrow!”

 Being watchful of your own fixed mindset “triggers” can help with this process.